Ghana’s first confirmed case of Covid-19 was announced on March 12, 2020.

 Online learning only benefits those who have access to the internet, leaving the rest of the student population, in thousands, deprived.

 In a 2010 report, 98 per cent of people at KNUST agreed that e-learning would improve, but in a country where an estimated over 50 per cent of the population have no access to the internet, online learning will be difficult to achieve.

 A study at the Presbyterian University College on e-learning implementation in institutions of higher learning shows successful implementation of the e-learning environment was dependent on four key factors: ICT leadership, support and training initiatives as well as the teachers’ ICT capacity.

-Another study, a year earlier, had recommended that to make e-learning a reality, there should be some further strategies to improve access to personal computers, improve the broadband width.
+Another study, a year earlier, had recommended that to make e-learning a reality, there should be some further strategies to improve access to personal computers and improve the broadband width.